blockchaintp/sextant/docs/clusters/overview.md

-# Clusters Overview
+# Clusters

-Text here
+Sextant keeps track of clusters that it is allowed to use as targets for deployments.